Can You Put Aluminum Foil In An Air fryer?

 Air fryers are becoming so popular as a staple of kitchen appliances, that mostly everyone has heard of them.
 People who own one, say the best things about them.
-For everyone else, it seems like it’s high on their list of things to buy.
+For everyone else, an air fryer oven seems like it’s high on their list of things to buy.
 So, how does an air fryer work?
-Air fryers are easy to use, promote healthier frying, easier to clean, much safer than a deep fryer and much cheaper.
+Air fryers are easy to use, simplify the cooking process, promote healthier frying by using hot air, easier to clean, much safer than a deep fryer and much cheaper.
 Air fryers work differently than a standard convection oven.
-The most commonly known benefit of an air fryer is being able to get that nicely crisp brown finish, while leaving your foods inside juicy and tender without the use of oil (sometimes a small spray of oil can be helpful with certain foods and air fryer recipes including acidic foods).
+The most commonly known benefit of an air fryer is being able to get that nicely crispy brown finish, while leaving your foods inside juicy and tender without the use of oil (sometimes a small spray of oil can be helpful with certain foods and air fryer recipes including acidic foods).
 There are so many side dishes that go great with food cooked in an air fryer.

 Many of my friends have gotten one, but they all ask me the same question, “can I use aluminum foil in an air fryer”?
 I think people are apprehensive because of the dangerous light show you get from putting tin foil in the microwave.
 The good news is that air fryers are completely different than microwaves.
 Microwaves uses a microwave heating method; those microwaves can travel to the aluminum foil which is metal and conducts electricity causing it to spark or even burst into flames.
 Air fryers uses more of a convection heating method which heats air and circulates that heated air to evenly cook or fry your food.

 The simple answer if you can use aluminum foil in an air fryer is yes.
 Using tin foil in your air fryer can bring you some benefits while cooking certain foods and make cleaning up easier.
 However, refer to your specific air fryer’s owner’s manual for instruction or if that particular manufacturer does not recommend it.
 With technology constantly evolving, you should always check.
 There could be a new mechanic in your air fryer that does not allow aluminum.
 Check your manual (as each air fryer model maybe different) for what is allowed, safety comes first.
 Air fryer cooking is definitely my go-to.

-Aluminum foil will make using an air fryer easier in many instances.
+Aluminum foil will make using an air fryer easier in many instances is the short answer.
 It also helps keep your food tastier, especially for certain foods where you want to keep the juices a little closer, allowing it to lock in all its flavors.

-Lined properly, the aluminum foil will add to the heat distribution which reduces cooking times.
+Lined properly, the aluminum foil will add to the heat distribution which reduces cooking times and unevenly cooked food..
 Aluminum foil will really come in handy for soft foods you don’t want to fall apart when you take it out of the air fryer.
-Salmon is a great example of that, and you can also use the sides of the foil to lift it out of your air fryers basket, keeping it beautiful and ready for plating.
+Salmon and chicken wings with marinades are great examples of that, and you can also use the sides of the foil to lift it out of your air fryer basket, eliminating drippings, keeping it beautiful and ready for plating.
 There is also easier cleanup involved especially at the bottom of the air fryer.
-I think that for most people the biggest reason they put foil in an air fryer is it helps making cleanup a breeze, especially for really fatty foods.
+I think that for most people the biggest reason they put the foil packet in an air fryer is it helps making cleanup a breeze, especially for really fatty foods.
 Foil works particularly well for toaster oven air fryer combos which can be slightly more difficult to clean than stand-alone fryer.
 Toaster Oven-Air Fryer combos generally have the largest capacity as well.

-The way an air fryer cooks is heating and circulating air.
-It is built specifically for that function and engineered to maximize that function.
+The way an air fryer cooks is heating and air circulation.
+It is built specifically for that function and engineered to maximize that function including the heating element.
 Aluminum foil was not in the blueprints, so you have to know how and when to use it.

 When your recipe calls for using aluminum foil, you should only line the bottom of your food in a piece of foil that is slightly larger than the actual dish itself.
 You should not line the entire bottom of the basket and never block the sides.
 The holes in the basket are there so your air fryer can do its job, blocking them would block the air flow which is what is needed to cook the food properly.
 You should not cover the food in aluminum foil for the same reason, it will block out the convection.
 The tin foil you use needs to be stable in the basket and not be loose or it risks getting sucked into the heating unit.
 Use the weight of the food to hold the aluminum foil in place.
 You can wrap your food tightly in foil if you want, but that will mostly defeat the purpose of the air fryer.
 If you insist on using a larger lining of foil, punch holes in it so the air can still circulate.
 All experts agree to never put foil under the basket in the base of the air fryer where the grease and food particles fall.